Apply via time awarded by the University of Bristol¶

 In either case, you must email the Research Compliance Team a copy of your completed Compliance Assessment form together with details of which application this is, e.g. Isambard AI or 3.
 All passed compliance applications need to be filed centrally.

 You can apply for time via the University of Bristol rolling call.
-This is a rolling call, with applications assessed and awarded within a week of submission.
+This is a rolling call.
+In most cases, applications will be assessed and awarded within a week of submission.

 Currently, the values of the Default and Additional allocations on the different services are: